Quick Facts about Incontinence

 - More than 40% of women suffer from incontinence at some point of their lives.

-Urinary incontinence is the loss of bladder or bowel control.
+Urinary incontinence is the loss of bladder control.
 Bladder control problems can occur when muscles are extremely weak or overactive.
 If bladder muscles are weak, you may have accidents while laughing or trying to lift something heavy.
 On the contrary, if these muscles are too active, then you may have a considerable urge to urinate even when your bladder is nearly empty.
 Additionally, incontinence may be caused by problems or damage to the nerves that control urination or within the urinary tract.

 It is important to understand the origins of incontinence.
 Continue reading to learn about the hormonal and non-hormonal causes of this condition.